-300 the predicted variable x.

-As the CRPS assesses the forecast for a single time step, the MCRPS is defined as the average CRPS over the entire period.
+- 295 where $F_t(x)$ is the cumulative distribution function at time t, x the predicted variable, and x{obs} is the corresponding observed value.
+The function H is the Heaviside function which equals O for predicted values smaller than the observed value, 1 otherwise.
+The CRPS shares the same unit as the predicted variable x. - 300 As the CRPS assesses the forecast for a single time step, the MCRPS is defined as the average CRPS over the entire period.
 The MCRPS can reduce to the Mean Absolute Error (MAE) if a single member is considered and thus it allows to compare deterministic and probabilistic forecasts (Hersbach, 2000; Gneiting and Raftery, 2007).
 Finally, a value of 0 indicates a perfect forecast and there is no upper bound.

 The reliability diagram (Stanski et al., 1989) is a graphical method to assess the reliability of a predictive ensemble by plotting forecasted against observed event frequencies.
-A perfectly reliable

-- forecast is represented by a 45° line that indicates that forecasted and observed frequencies are equal.
-310 If the joint distribution curve differs from the perfect reliability lines, it indicates that the spread of the ensemble does not perfectly match its predictive skills.
-If the curve is situated above the perfect reliability line, this denotes an overdispersion of the ensemble, and an underdispersion in the opposite case. - 315
+A perfectly reliable forecast is represented by a 45° line that indicates that forecasted and observed frequencies are equal.
+If the joint distribution curve differs from the perfect reliability line, it indicates that the spread of the ensemble does not perfectly match its predictive skills.
+If the curve is situated above the perfect reliability line, this denotes an overdispersion of the ensemble, and an underdispersion in the opposite case.

 The reliability is twofold.
-Since the reliability curve assesses the dispersion regarding the predictive skills of the ensemble, it is possible to have a perfectly reliable system with a low predictive capability in the case the dispersion is very high.
+Since the reliability curve assesses the dispersion regarding the predic-315 tive skills of the ensemble, it is possible to have a perfectly reliable system with a low predictive capability in the case the dispersion is very high.
 For disambiguation, the ensemble spread is added to the plots.

-Practically, one can define the deviation from perfect reliability by estimating a measure of distance between the forecast reliability curve and the perfect reliability line by computing the Mean Absolute Error (MAE) or Mean Square Error (MSE, Brochero et al., 2013).
+- Practically, one can define the deviation from perfect reliability by estimating a measure of distance between the forecast reliability curve and the perfect reliability line by computing the Mean Absolute Error (MAE) or Mean Square Error (MSE), Brochero et al., 2013).
 This dimensionless score allows to reduce the measure of reliability to a scalar.
 In the case where the MAE is used, it can be easily interpreted as the average distance between forecasted frequencies and the observed frequencies over all quantiles of interest.
-This verification score is henceforth referred to as the Mean absolute error of the Reliability Diagram, MaeRD.

-Additional information about reliability can be obtained from the Spread Skill Plot (SSP, Fortin et al., 2014).
-It compares the Root Mean Square Error RMSE and the square root of average ensem-330 ble variance that is a measure of the ensemble spread.
+This verification score is henceforth referred to as the Mean absolute error of the Reliability Diagram, MaeRD. - Additional information about reliability can be obtained from the Spread Skill Plot (SSP, Fortin et al., 2014).
+It compares the Root Mean Square Error RMSE and the square root of average ensemble variance that is a measure of the ensemble spread.
 The reliability is thus somehow decomposed into an accuracy error part and a spread component.
 Ideally, the spread should match the RMSE.